 Course Code: adp

 In this lesson, you'll learn the different types of grant proposal formats for corporations, foundations, and state and federal government agencies.
-This lesson is important because you'll discover who reviews your proposals at each type of funder, what format the proposal review staff expect to receive, and how and why decisions to fund or reject grant proposals are made.
+This lesson is important because you'll discover who reviews your proposals at each step, what format the proposal review staff expect to receive, and how and why decisions to fund or reject grant proposals are made.

 This lesson will teach you how to carefully research the funding agencies so you can match your grant funding needs to their interests.
 You'll learn how to find and use Internet research sites to identify multiple funders for grant proposal projects.
 And you'll learn how to spot the funder/project matches that result in a 90 percent or higher funding success rate.